The 4 Most Important Software Developer Skills

-I know that many developers still disagree with me about this point and don’t see why a site like TopCoder would improve their development skills so much, but I know from personal experience that it was the practice of solving problems on TopCoder that was the turning point in my career.
+I know that many developers still disagree with me about this point and don’t see why a site like TopCoder would improve their development skills so much.
+I'm a strong advocate of TopCoder because I personally used it to hone my own software developer skills.
+Problem solving on Topcoder is directly associated with a turning point in my software development career.

 Think about a carpenter.
 If you want be a successful carpenter, you should probably be good at cutting wood.
 You should probably have practiced doing all kinds of cuts and using many different tools to cut wood.

-It doesn’t matter how many years experience in carpentry you have had or how well you can design furniture or cabinetry if every time you try to cut wood you struggle with making the cuts.
+It doesn’t matter how many years experience in carpentry you've had or how well you can design furniture or cabinetry if every time you try to cut wood you struggle with making the cuts.

 Instead you need the ability to quickly acquire the knowledge you need for the task at hand.

-If you truly want to have a skill that will propel you through your software development career, learn how to teach yourself.
+If you want a skill that will propel you through your software development career, learn how to teach yourself.